SNAP Benefits in Connecticut: How to Apply and Qualify

 EBT Deposit Schedule in Connecticut

-In Connecticut, SNAP benefits are deposited on the 1st, 2nd, or 3rd of each month, based on the first letter of your last name.
-Knowing your specific deposit date helps you plan your grocery shopping.
+In Connecticut, your SNAP benefits follow a monthly deposit schedule on the 1st, 2nd, or 3rd.
+Your specific date is set by the first letter of your last name, helping you plan your grocery budget.

-You can find the specific payment dates in our Connecticut deposit schedule.
+You can find your specific payment date in our Connecticut deposit schedule guide.

 How to Check Your EBT Card Balance

-Check your EBT balance via the state's online portal, the Benny app, or by calling the number on your card.
-Your balance is also on your last store or ATM receipt.
+You can check your EBT balance in several ways: through the online portal, with the Benny app, by calling the number on your card, or on your last store or ATM receipt.

 Check Your Connecticut EBT Balance